 Keyboard shortcuts are a quick way of getting many things done without needing to access the menus or the mouse.
 If you know to press command-s to save your work, you’ve used a keyboard shortcut.
 This article includes printable cheat-sheets to help you memorise commonly-used Mac keyboard shortcuts.

 For people who primarily use a keyboard or a switch interface, using keyboard shortcuts can save a lot of time and effort, and even people who can easily use both keyboard and mouse may find ergonomic benefits to using the mouse less.
 And there are lots of people out there with repetitive strain problems who can only use a mouse with some pain, so sticking to the keyboard means they can get more done with less pain.

-There are some great pages which detail keyboard shortcuts which can be used in Mac OS X. UsingMac's Mac OS X Leopard: 200+ Productivity Booster Keyboard Shortcuts is one example of many similar ones.
-But sometimes less is more - Karen Janowski reminded me with her efficient Shortcut Keys Handout post (for Windows users) that basic shortcuts need to be learned too.
-A half-page list that you can print out and refer to can be much more useful than an exhaustive list – especially for people not familiar with keyboard shortcuts.
+There are some great pages which detail keyboard shortcuts which can be used in Mac OS X. Apple’s own OS X Keyboard Shortcuts List is lists nearly 250 shortcuts and is still not exhaustive of shortcuts specific to non-Apple programs!
+But sometimes less is more – a half-page list that you can print out and refer to can be much more useful than an exhaustive list – especially for people not familiar with keyboard shortcuts, so I made one.

 If you edit these for yourself, let me know what you come up with – I’d love to see.